 1. The Internet is Not Safe

 The rise of child predators using the internet is rising and will continue.
 It’s critical to have hard conversations with your child about safety.
-Many special needs children miss warning signs and don’t understand what information is ok to give out and what’s not.
+Many special needs children miss warning signs and don’t understand what information is okay to give out and what’s not.
 If your child falls into that category, err on the side of caution and block any communication.
 Also, pornography is rampant.
 Innocent searches such as misspelled words in the search bar can lead to dangerous sites.
 I’m a huge fan of only allowing devices (computers, iphones, ipads, ipods… anything with internet connection) in common areas.

 2. Adaptations Can Be Overused